sveltejs/rfcs/text/0000-built-in-actions.md

 ## Drawbacks

-The first one is documentaiton.
+The first one is documentation.
 This would probably require the most work in the short-term but I think it would be a pretty straight-forward thing once the actual actions that are included are decided.